Welcome to Experience OpenShift Virtualization!

 • Template and InstanceType Management: In order to streamline deployment of virtual machines, administrators will often create Templates or define InstanceTypes to ease deployment operations.
 This section will focus on those processes.

-• Working with Virtual Machines and Applications: In this section we will perform several day-2 activities with our imported virtual machines, including setting up a load-balancer, and exposing our VM hosted applications through services and routes.
+• Working with Virtual Machines and Applications: In this section we will perform some day-2 activities with our imported virtual machines, by exposing our VM hosted applications through services and routes.

 What is OpenShift Virtualization?